apache/calcite/site/_docs/howto.md

 # Do a dry run of the release:prepare step, which sets version numbers
 # (accept the default tag name of calcite-X.Y.Z)
+# Note X.Y.Z is the current version we're trying to release, and X.Y+1.Z is the next development version.
+# For example, if I am currently building a release for 1.16.0, X.Y.Z would be 1.16.0 and X.Y+1.Z would be 1.17.0.
 mvn -DdryRun=true -DskipTests -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X.Y+1.Z-SNAPSHOT -Papache-release -Darguments="-Dgpg.passphrase=${GPG_PASSPHRASE}" release:prepare 2>&1 | tee /tmp/prepare-dry.log

+# If you have multiple GPG keys, you can select the key used to sign the release by adding `-Dgpg.keyname=${GPG_KEY_ID}` to `-Darguments`:
+mvn -DdryRun=true -DskipTests -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X.Y+1.Z-SNAPSHOT -Papache-release -Darguments="-Dgpg.passphrase=${GPG_PASSPHRASE} -Dgpg.keyname=${GPG_KEY_ID}" release:prepare 2>&1 | tee /tmp/prepare-dry.log
 {% endhighlight %}

 Check the artifacts.